aqaPayam/NakhBot/docs/domain/01-glossary.md

 A Telegram user who has not completed signup.

+A Guest is persistent, not anonymous.

+On first `/start`, the system creates a User, TelegramIdentity, Account, UserSettings, and GuestPreviewCounter.

 Guest users can only preview limited profiles.

+The guest preview limit is permanent and tied to the Telegram identity/user.

 ### Incomplete User

 A user who started signup but has not completed all required profile fields.

 Incomplete users follow the same preview limit as guests.

+Incomplete users share the same GuestPreviewCounter created during Guest mode.

+Starting signup does not reset the preview counter.

 ### Active User